Sex, Teens, and Everything in Between

 Shafia: That is so significant.
 So they need to understand and know good refusal skills for different levels of intensity when it comes to sexual activity.

 Dr. Adam: I almost feel that refusal skill is a second language.
 It needs to be taught.
-It so repeated enough so when they are in the moment in vivo they are able to execute, because when anxiety goes up functioning tends to go down.
+It needs to be repeated enough, so when they are in the moment, in vivo, they are able to execute, because when anxiety goes up, functioning tends to go down.
 It just needs to be really repeated.

 Dr. Adam: Entirely.

-Shafia: But because she has a developing brain and it is different context it is different to her.
+Shafia: But because she has a developing brain and it is different context, it is different to her.
 And so we actually have to go over her refusal skills in a bunch of different context.
-She’s like, mom, you gotta write about this.
-Can you do an article, and I did it’s on Grown and Flown.
-Yeah, you can find it on my website on how during Covid, how we need to talk to our college student, it’s about consent and how to manage these situations and teach consent within these different context.
+She’s like, "Mom, you gotta write about this.
+Can you do an article?"
+And I did.
+It’s on Grown and Flown.
+Yeah, you can find it on my website on how during Covid, how we need to talk to our college student, it’s about consent and how to manage these situations and teach consent within these different contexts.

 Dr. Adam: Totally, context switching is so crucial here.

 Shafia: They are neurologically programmed to seek the acceptance of their friends.
-And when we deconstruct and face-timing the other girls who are in the room once that girl left.
-Who are certain notorious about barging in, for never knocking, she was very sort of socially popular and very, oh I don’t have it, were kind of thing which made the girl second guess right their intuition?
-To great example of how that voice comes into your head like well, you know we are trying to make friends, we are trying to build a social life here.
+And when we deconstruct and face-timing the other girls who are in the room once that girl left—who are certain notorious about barging in, for never knocking—she was very sort of socially popular and very, "Oh, I don’t have it," kind of thing, which made the girl second guess right their intuition?
+The great example of how that voice comes into your head like, "Well, you know, we are trying to make friends, we are trying to build a social life here.
 Everybody likes her, she’s telling us making too big of a deal about this.
-We want to be chill, right like but their intuition is telling them she needs to get out.
-As Covid is literally in the room.
+We want to be chill, right?"
+Like, but their intuition is telling them she needs to get out, as Covid is literally in the room.

 Dr. Adam: It is quite a deluge.
-It is so brilliantly done for me even the cringey stuff is totally worth.
+It is so brilliantly done for me, even the cringey stuff is totally worth it.
 I love working through the cringe.
-It might rude often toward and piel and so many other voices just make that show the most hilarious thing ever.
-I’m gonna close with a final question, and that is If you and I think I know the answer I still want to ask.
-If you have the magical power to confer on all humanity one piece of knowledge or a skill that would tremendously helpful, what would it be?
-And what do you imagine if that could be on individual as well as society as large.
+It might be rude, often crude, and Nick Kroll and so many other voices just make that show the most hilarious thing ever.
+I’m going to close with a final question, and that is, if you—and I think I know the answer, I still want to ask—if you had the magical power to confer on all humanity one piece of knowledge or a skill that would be tremendously helpful, what would it be?
+And what do you imagine the effect of that could be on the individual as well as society at large.

-Shafia: Oh, I don’t know if this is the current context but right now im all about choosing love, radical love.
-Because there is so much that is wrapped up if not, although competing that, that would be dignity.
+Shafia: Oh, I don’t know if this is the current context, but right now I'm all about choosing love, radical love.
+Because there is so much that is wrapped up if not, although competing with that, that would be dignity.
 My big mission has been recently to resurrect that word and concept in our culture that I think has been lost.
-And that treating each other with dignity is fundamental to all healthy authentic relationship. and that success in relationship is not about getting someone to say yes, or getting someone to see your way.
+And that treating each other with dignity is fundamental to all healthy, authentic relationship.
+And that success in relationship is not about getting someone to say "yes," or getting someone to see your way.
 Or whatever it is that most young people think.
 It is really about those people being able to preserve and feel and practice a sense of dignity.
 Which basically means treating each other with dignity and have value.
-And for me now the word I’m gonna pick is radical love.
+And for me, now the word I’m going to pick is radical love.
 And that we all need it.
-We need it more than ever.
-Now and that we do have the power at least in our own relationships to choose it.
-There are lot of things that people don’t have control over and for us it is really important to find the ways we choose love, we encourage love, we cultivate love.
+We need it more than ever now, and that we do have the power, at least in our own relationships, to choose it.
+There are lot of things that people don’t have control over, and for us, it is really important to find the ways we choose love, we encourage love, we cultivate love.
 And we put it up in front of our kids the best way we know how.
-Because I think that’s what’s gonna save us in the time that we are living in right now.
-It’s choosing love and not only caring for ourselves and loving for ourselves but caring for and loving others as much as we can.
+Because I think that’s what’s going to save us in the time that we are living in right now.
+It’s choosing love, and not only caring for ourselves and loving for ourselves, but caring for and loving others as much as we can.

 Dr. Adam: I’m referring that radical love means as much as possible going to love.

-Shafia: Going to love, finding love even when things are despairing and difficult and hard to find the love and to keep working for towards love.
-And that ultimately that’s what I want the energy to go where my kids will find themselves and I hope young people there’s so much in terms of cancel culture and calling out and all these different things.
-When it comes to kids I really tried to encourage calling in. adults it’s a little more complicated and a lot of my work is about ethics and social justice.
-When we are talking about teenagers and we are talking about relationships and we are talking about sexuality and the ways which we develop those relationships not only with themselves but with others.
+Shafia: Going to love, finding love even when things are despairing and difficult, and hard to find the love and to keep working toward love.
+And that ultimately that’s what I want the energy to go where my kids will find themselves.
+And I hope young people—there’s so much in terms of cancel culture and calling out and all these different things.
+When it comes to kids, I really tried to encourage calling in.
+Adults, it’s a little more complicated, and a lot of my work is about ethics and social justice.
+When we are talking about teenagers and we are talking about relationships and we are talking about sexuality and the ways in which we develop those relationships, not only with themselves but with others.
 It really is about love, calling people in, finding the love, celebrating the love, embracing the love, choosing love.

 Dr. Adam: I am all in, so thank you so much for taking time to share your wisdom with my listeners.
 I can’t thank you enough.